Plea Bargaining in CrPC

-1. The court shall award the compensation to the victim according to the disposition and hear the parties on the quantum of punishment, if possible, then the benefit will be given to the accused under the provisions of probation of Offender’s Act, 1958.
+1. The court shall award the compensation to the victim according to the disposition and hear the parties on the quantum of punishment, if possible.
+Then the benefit will be given to the accused under the provisions of probation of Offender’s Act, 1958.

-Releasing the accused on probation on good conduct.
+For Example: Releasing the accused on probation on good conduct.

-2. After hearing the parties when the court finds that minimum punishment has been provided under the law for the offence committed by the accused, court may sentence the accused to half of such minimum punishment.
+2. After hearing the parties when the court finds that minimum punishment has been provided under the law for the offence committed by the accused, the court may sentence the accused to half of such minimum punishment.

-3. After hearing the parties when the court finds that the offence committed by the accused is not having the minimum punishment then the 1/4th of the maximum punishment of the offence may be provided to the accused.
+3. After hearing the parties when the court finds that the offence committed by the accused is not having the minimum punishment, then the 1/4th of the maximum punishment of the offence may be provided to the accused.

-Section 265G : Finality of the Judgement
+Finality of the Judgement

-1. Special leave petition under article 136.
+1. Special leave petition under Article 136 of the Constitution.

-2. Writ petition under article 226 and 227 in High Court.
+2. A writ petition under Article 226 and Article 227 in High Court.

-Section 265H : Power of the court in Plea Bargaining
+Power of the Court in Plea Bargaining